Prolonged emotional stress, poor sleep quality, blood sugar fluctuations, and inflammation can cause adrenal fatigue.

 Cortisol level is evaluated through collections of 4 saliva samples: upon awakening, lunchtime, mid-afternoon, and before bedtime.
 Neurotransmitters such as Serotonin, Epinephrine, Norepinephrine, Dopa, GABA, Glutamine are evaluated through a urine test.

-Adrenal support supplements made of the best quality nutrients are also recommended.
 As a last resort, Dr. Lalezar may prescribe physiologic doses of Hydrocortisone to help heal the adrenal glands.
-Please refer to Dr. William Jeffries’ book “Safe Uses of Cortisol”.
+Please refer to Dr. William Jeffries’s book “Safe Uses of Cortisol.”